telent/liminix/README.md

 ## Current status (does it work yet?)

-Liminix is pre-1.0.
-We are still finding new and better ways to do things, and there is no attempt to maintain backward compatibility with the old ways.
+Liminix 1.0 was released in April 2025.
+It works for me and I would say it has seen lots of use in the particular applications of "home wifi router" and "wireless extender".

+It's not “finished” - we are still finding new and better ways to do things - but we endeavour to signal future breaking changes through the version number.
+This is “semver-adjacent”, in that minor bumps (1.1, 1.2 …) are used for minor new features and major bumps (2.0 …) for changes that are likely to break out-of-tree modules or configurations.
+It won’t be semver exactly because [every change breaks someone’s workflow](https://xkcd.com/1172/), but we aspire to have the magnitude of the version delta correlate with the scale of the consequences of upgrading.

 The [NEWS](NEWS) file (available wherever you found this README) is a high-level overview of breaking changes.